The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

 You can use a Feather by using either Fan Dance (single target ability that does 150 potency) or Fan Dance II (AoE around you that does 100 potency to all targets hit).
 Successfully landing a hit with either of these abilities has a 50% chance to grant you the ability to use Fan Dance III (200 potency to selected target and 100 potency to all targets in an AoE around your target).

-It is important to save these feathers as much as possible for opportunities when you have strong buffs to increase their damage (such as your Technical Finish / Devilment window).
-However, overcapping on feathers is a considerable loss to your DPS.
-Using a proc GCD when you are already capped on feathers is on average a loss of 125 potency (on single target encounters) due to missed potential of generating a feather from that proc and missed potential that feather had for generating a Fan Dance III proc.
-Using Fan Dance when you already have a Fan Dance III proc is on average a loss of 100 potency due to potentially missing an opportunity to use the Fan Dance III proc that could have been generated from that feather.
+It is important to save these Feathers as much as possible for opportunities when you have strong buffs to increase their damage (such as your Technical Finish / Devilment window).
+However, overcapping on Feathers is a considerable loss to your DPS.
+Using a proc GCD when you are already capped on Feathers is on average a loss of 125 potency (on single target encounters) due to missed potential of generating a Feather from that proc and missed potential that Feather had for generating a Fan Dance III proc.
+Using Fan Dance when you already have a Fan Dance III proc is on average a loss of 100 potency due to potentially missing an opportunity to use the Fan Dance III proc that could have been generated from that Feather.

-When you have no feathers, Fan Dance and Fan Dance II are grayed out and unavailable:
+When you have no Feathers, Fan Dance and Fan Dance II are grayed out and unavailable:

 ![](https://cdn.discordapp.com/attachments/752334526449057853/897214836558151701/unknown.png)